innovara/yastfli/README.md

 [4] https://github.com/livecd-tools/livecd-tools/issues/262

 ## How to use it
-yastfli will destroy all existing data on the target drive.
-If you are looking for a tool that would preserve existing data while adding the new Live OS, this is not for you.
+`yastfli` will destroy all existing data on the target drive.
+If you are looking for a tool that would preserve existing data, while adding the new Live OS, `yastfli` is not the right tool.
 If you don’t truly understand what I mean by that, this is probably not for you either.
 It only takes a moment of confusion between using `/dev/sda` or `/dev/sdb` to wipe out your hard drive and get yourself into a big mess.

 With the above disclaimer out of the way, let’s take a quick look at the help option.